BenfenYU/notes-of-a-postgraduate/sketch to photo.md

 design the FM module with five separate decoding models converting feature vectors to spatial feature maps.
 For each feature map, it has 32 channels and is of the same spatial size as the corresponding component in the sketch domain. we use a fixed depth order (i.e., “left/right eyes" > “nose" > “mouth” > “remainder") to merge the feature maps.

 This step turns component sketches into semantically meaningful feature vectors.

+Since sketches only have one channel, the incompatibility of neigh- boring components in the overlapping regions is thus difficult to automatically resolve by sketch-to-image networks.
+This motivates us to map the feature vectors of sampled manifold points to multi- channel feature maps (i.e., 3D feature tensors).

 ![image-20200724092009493](images/image-20200724092009493.png)